 · Linear-data plotter can be used with data from a linearity experiment to assess the reportable range of a method.
 It provides a plot of the average of a group of replicate test results on the y-axis versus the assigned value (in % or concentration units) on the x-axis.

 · SD Calculator can be with data from a replication experiment to calculate the mean, standard deviation (SD or smeas), and coefficient of variation (CV).
 A histogram display of the data is also available.

-· Paired-data Calculator can be used with data from a comparison of methods experiment to calculate linear regression statistics (slope, y-intercept, and standard deviation about the regression line, sy/x), and the correlation coefficient (r, Pearson product moment correlation coefficient); t-test statistics (average difference between two methods or biasmeas; SDdiff, standard deviation of the differences between the two methods).
+· Paired-data Calculator.
+This tool is only available through the Westgard MV Tool kit.
+The tool can be used with data from a comparison of methods experiment to calculate linear regression statistics (slope, y-intercept, and standard deviation about the regression line, s:y/x), and the correlation coefficient (r, Pearson product moment correlation coefficient); t-test statistics (average difference between two methods or bias:meas; SD:diff, standard deviation of the differences between the two methods).
 It can also be used to provide a "comparison plot" that shows the test method results on the y-axis versus the comparative method results on the x-axis, as well as a "difference plot" that displays the difference between the test minus comparative results on the y-axis versus the comparative method result on the x-axis.

 · Method Decision Calculator.
-This tool has been de-activated.
-An updated tool can be accessed at the Westgard course portal .
+This tool is only available through the Westgard MV Tool kit.
 For those who prefer not to pay for access, you can still download a Six Sigma Method Decision spreadsheet.